kevinpastor/lexique-quebecois/README.md

 # Lexique Québécois

-A bit like Urban Dictionnary, but tokébakicitte.
+A bit like Urban Dictionnary, but "tokébakicitte".

 ## Install